Swoon (film)

-Swoon is a 1992 independent film written and directed by Tom Kalin.
-It is an account of the 1924 Leopold and Loeb murder case, focusing more on the homosexuality of the killers than other films based on the case.
-It stars Daniel Schlachet as Loeb and Craig Chester as Leopold.

-Along with the films of Todd Haynes, Gregg Araki and others, Swoon is identified as part of the New Queer Cinema.
+Swoon is a 1992 American crime drama film written, directed, and edited by Tom Kalin in his feature directorial debut.
+It stars Craig Chester and Daniel Schlachet, with Michael Kirby, Michael Stumm, and Ron Vawter in supporting roles.
+It recounts the 1924 Leopold and Loeb murder case, focusing more on the homosexuality of the killers than other films based on the case.
+Swoon is considered an integral part of the New Queer Cinema movement.